timescale/pgai/docs/vectorizer.md

 object that can be used by other pgai functions, particularly [ai.create_vectorizer](#create-vectorizers), to set up embedding generation using OpenAI's API.

+`ai.embedding_openai` also provides a layer of abstraction, allowing pgai to handle the details of interacting with the OpenAI API based on this configuration, simplifying the process for users who may not be familiar with the specifics of the OpenAI API.

 The purpose of `ai.embedding_openai` is to:
-- Define which OpenAI embedding model to use
+- Define which OpenAI embedding model to use.
-- Specify the dimensionality of the embeddings
+- Specify the dimensionality of the embeddings.
-- Configure optional parameters like the user identifier for API calls
+- Configure optional parameters like the user identifier for API calls.
-- Set the name of the environment variable that contains the OpenAI API key
+- Set the name of the environment variable that contains the OpenAI API key.

-By using `ai.embedding_openai`, you can easily specify which OpenAI model you want to use for generating embeddings, ensure the correct dimensionality is set, and configure API access details.
-This function encapsulates the OpenAI-specific configuration, making it easier to switch between different embedding providers or models in the future by using a different configuration function.
+This makes it easier to switch between different embedding providers or models in the future by using a different, configuration function.

-The function also provides a layer of abstraction, allowing the pgai extension to handle the details of interacting with the OpenAI API based on this configuration, simplifying the process for users who may not be familiar with the specifics of the OpenAI API.

 ### Example usage